 Housed in the cellar of fashion store Diesel, this two-room gallery showcases the works of well-known international artists such as Spike Jonze, Chen Man and Rolland Berry.
-With artworks representing different genres around the world, you’ll find a strong tribute to anime and pop-culture.
-The gallery only shows four exhibitions per year, so if you fall in love with an artwork, you might want to act quick.
+With artworks representing different genres around the world, you will find a strong tribute to anime and pop-culture.
+Diesel Art Gallery only shows four exhibitions per year, so if you fall in love with an artwork, you might want to act quickly.

 Insider Tip: Admission is free, and there’s a great lounge in the front with free WiFi.